-In case all the other self-help attempts fail, you can always find a psychotherapist to help you deal with depression.
+In case all the other self-help attempts fail, you can always find a psychotherapist to help you deal with depression or other kinds of developmental disabilities.
 What’s impressive about therapy these days is that there’s no need to look for a clinic all over the city.
 You can do some search on the internet for the best online counseling platforms and connect with a counselor while maintaining your anonymity.
 Thus, you’ll never feel judged or ashamed of sharing your issues.

 “Therapists work closely with their patients to create tailored treatment plans to address their unique needs and concerns,” explains Laura Mufson, PhD, Lynn Bufka, PhD, and C. Vaile Wright, PhD.
 “Psychotherapy can help patients learn ways to better cope with stress and manage their symptoms of depression.”

 Overcoming depression after becoming disabled is not a far-off dream.
 The disability may remain, the mental disorder may be incurable by science, but there’s a high chance that you only need to rely on yourself and the people you love to get rid of the latter.